oscar-system/GAP_pkg/GAP_pkg_repndecomp/README.md

 # GAP_pkg_repndecomp

-This is generated wrapper package for the GAP package RepnDecomp 1.2.1.
+This is a generated Julia wrapper package for the GAP package RepnDecomp 1.2.1.

 ## Issues